muhac/docker-jupyter-pytorch/README.md

 - `latest`: Most recent build directly from the latest `main` branch.
 - `v2.x.x`: JupyterLab installed with PyTorch GPU version `2.x.x`.
-- `env000`: Project environment snapshot, see branch README for details.
+- Branch names: Snapshots of the project environment; refer to the branch README for more information.

-Full list are available on [muhac/conda-cuda | DockerHub](https://hub.docker.com/r/muhac/conda-cuda).
+Full list are available on [muhac/jupyter-pytorch | DockerHub](https://hub.docker.com/r/muhac/jupyter-pytorch).

 ## Install & Usage